Cymatics: Influences on art and music

 Contemporary German photographer and philosopher Alexander Lauterwasser has brought cymatics into the 21st century using finely crafted crystal oscillators to resonate steel plates covered with fine sand and to vibrate small samples of water in Petri dishes.
 His first book, Water Sound Images, translated into English in 2006, features imagery of light reflecting off the surface of water set into motion by sound sources ranging from pure sine waves to music by Beethoven, Karlheinz Stockhausen, electroacoustic group Kymatik (who often record in ambisonic surround sound) and overtone singing.
 The resulting photographs of standing wave patterns are striking.
 Lauterwasser's book focused on creating detailed visual analogues of natural patterns ranging from the distribution of spots on a leopard to the geometric patterns found in plants and flowers, to the shapes of jellyfish and the intricate patterns found on the shell of a tortoise.

 Composer Stuart Mitchell and his father T.J.
 Mitchell claimed that Rosslyn Chapel's carvings supposedly contain references to cymatics patterns.
 In 2005 they created a work called The Rosslyn Motet realised by attempting to match various Chladni patterns to 13 geometric symbols carved onto the faces of cubes emanating from 14 arches.

-Like many claims in the cymatics community, the hypothesis that the carvings represent Chladni patterns is not supported by scientific or historical evidence.
-One of the problems is that many of the 'box' carvings are not original, having been replaced in the 19th century following damage by erosion.

 The musical group The Glitch Mob used cymatics to produce the music video "Becoming Harmonious (ft.
 Metal Mother)".